 If you are an ENSEK customer and require more information on any of the topics, please do not hesitate to contact your Account Director, or click the link at the bottom to request more information.

-The expectation from the regulator is that suppliers will keep this reduction in activity under review, considering regular government updates and guidance.
+The expectation from the regulator is that suppliers will keep this reduction in activity under review in light of regular government updates and guidance.

-Despite the expectation, Ofgem has decided to defer other reporting (social obligations, complaints and guaranteed standards of performance) until July 2020.
+Ofgem has also deferred submission of other reporting (social obligations, complaints and guaranteed standards of performance) until July 2020.

 The next submission of deferred reporting will be required to cover the full period since the last submission.

-Regarding the Faster Switching programme, there has been a delay of up to 6 months to the User Entry Process Testing under the Switching Programme.
+As we have reported in our Faster Switching Comms there has been a delay of up to 6 months to the User Entry Process Testing (UEPT) under the Switching Programme.

 Market Wide Half Hourly Settlement

 Consultation on the Target Operating Model (TOM) remains open but there is no response deadline as yet.
 Ofgem are to announce this in due course but will give respondents at least 10 weeks’ notice.